BBVA/hancock-doc/docs/guide/sdk/README.md

 Hancock users can make use of Hancock SDKs to orchestrate the requests and events to and from Hancock components required to perform application level operations.

+To see an example of the main Hancock's workflows, take a look to next <a href="./workflow/">section</a>.

 ## Nodejs

 Sdk version to work with nodejs.
 To know more consult <a href="./nodejs/">Nodejs sdk</a>.